- In Indiana, more than 1.27 million residents are enrolled in Medicare.

 The bill passed with strong support in both chambers of Indiana’s legislature, and was signed into law in May 2019.
-As of July 2020, it will require Medigap insurers to offer at least one Medigap plan (Plan A) to Medicare beneficiaries who are under 65 and eligible for Medicare due to a disability.
-The legislation will require Medigap insurers to grant Medicare beneficiaries a six-month open enrollment period that begins when they’re enrolled in Part B (or determined eligible for retroactive Part B coverage), regardless of age.
-And for Indiana residents who are under 65 and already enrolled in Medicare due to a disability, a one-time enrollment window will begin July 1, 2020.
+As of July 2020, it requires Medigap insurers to offer at least one Medigap plan (Plan A) to Medicare beneficiaries who are under 65 and eligible for Medicare due to a disability.
+The legislation requires Medigap insurers to grant Medicare beneficiaries a six-month open enrollment period that begins when they’re enrolled in Part B (or determined eligible for retroactive Part B coverage), regardless of age.
+And for Indiana residents who are under 65 and already enrolled in Medicare due to a disability, a one-time six-month enrollment window began July 1, 2020.

 Although the Affordable Care Act eliminated pre-existing condition exclusions in most of the private health insurance market, those regulations don’t apply to Medigap plans.
 Medigap insurers can impose a pre-existing condition waiting period of up to six months, if you didn’t have at least six months of continuous coverage prior to your enrollment.
 And if you apply for a Medigap plan after your initial enrollment window closes (assuming you aren’t eligible for one of the limited guaranteed-issue rights), the insurer can look back at your medical history in determining whether to accept your application, and at what premium.